Kagebounshin/neverday-milestone-project-1/README.md

 ### Known Bugs

 * The lyrics flipcard dosent work properly on safari.
+When you click the card to reveal the backside, it doesn't show.
+It's just a white background.
+I solved it by simply adding a transparent background to the card.

 ---
 ## Deployment